-- -- The owner continued to own the property while deployed or stationed elsewhere for active duty. - -- The owner had not established a new principal residence. - -- The owner maintained or provided for the maintenance of the property while deployed or stationed elsewhere for active duty. - -- The property was not used for any business or commercial purpose.
+- -- The owner continued to own the property while deployed or stationed elsewhere for active duty. - -- The owner had not established a new principal residence. - -- The owner maintained or provided for the maintenance of the property while deployed or stationed elsewhere for active duty. - -- The property was not occupied; was not leased, except as otherwise allowed; and was not used for any business or commercial purpose.